jonathancrabtree/cfde-submit/docs/index.md

 The identifier you need for `cfde-submit` is of the form `cfde_registry_dcc:*`, where the `*` is replaced by a short form of your DCC's name.
 For example, the DCC identifier for The Human Microbiome Project is `cfde_registry_dcc:hmp`.

-**[TODO: The link above will not work until the production portal has been updated.
-When the production portal is updated, make sure it works!]**

 ### Check your system